Pop quiz: Did you set annual goals at the beginning of the year?

 2. Gauge Progress on other Goals

 Let’s say you’ve got 5 goals on your list that are left unchecked.
 It’s easy to look at this list and feel like you have 5 full goals left to complete, which would look like a daunting task.
 But if your goals are measurable (which they should be), you can find a way to gauge the progress you’ve made on those goals.
-From there, you can get a sense for which goals you’re closest to knocking out and which ones you’re farthest away from.
+From there, you can get a sense of which goals you’re closest to knocking out and which ones you’re farthest away from.
 Whether that means you’ll want to kick it into gear to make progress on the ones your furthest from or hurry up and knock out the ones you’re closest to is up to you.
 But it is always helpful to be able to track your progress.

 3. Give Yourself Credit for Goals You’ve Completed